simulogics/prosperousuniverse-docs/content/wiki/efficiency-factors/_index.md

 ![Total workforce](total-workforce.png)

 The following rules apply:
-* If Capacity is smaller than Required the efficiency of all Production Lines requiring the respective type of workforce is impacted negatively.
+* If Capacity is smaller than Required, the efficiency of all Production Lines requiring the respective type of workforce is impacted negatively.
 More precisely, the efficiency is multiplied with the percentage of workers available, i.e.: _Efficiency x (Population Size / Required)_
 * If Capacity is bigger than Required, the Habitation Modules are not filled up completely, meaning the actual number of workers present – the Population Size – is below Capacity.
 * All Production Lines employ workers even when no orders are queued or production is halted.
 Idle workers cannot be moved from one building to another.

 ### Worker satisfaction